Chetna3110/My_projects/README.md

-these are some basic projects made with machine mearning with python and basic tkinter applications.
+these are some basic projects made with machine mearning with python,some basic tkinter applications and using HTML css and JS.